The Inspirational development of ProFlow Permeable Pavers

 We have tested ProFlow™ Permeable Pavers in real world conditions.
 We have been developing this product for 8 years now.
 Our newest project was a residential project in San Francisco, California on the bay.

 The pavers used for the project were assembled and manufactured in Los Angeles by our social community partners.
 To see these talented individuals do a great job and be proud of their work brings joy to our hearts.
-We are proud of our ability to give back to our communities to offer employment opportunity in marginalized communities.
+We are proud of our ability to give back to our communities to offer employment opportunities in marginalized communities.

 It is a full circle.
 With the pandemic and change in global climate there is an ever-growing push to invest in green products and communities.
 We are hoping to give back to our communities and play our part in building a sustainable world.
 Our goal is to keep zero-waste and social responsibility at the heart of manufacturing Black Locust Lumber products.